import torch

 We can look at the values of alphas, betas and other for better understanding.
 As we have implemented linear scheduler, the value of \(\alpha\) decrease with time which when looked in perspective of forward equation as mentioned earlier means that original image is decaying.
 While increasing value of \(\beta\) show increase in gaussian noise component.

-linear_scheduler = LinearNoiseScheduler(1000, 0.001, 0.02)
+= LinearNoiseScheduler(1000, 0.001, 0.02)

 plt.ylabel('Sqrt Alpha Cum Prod')

-plt.ylabel('Sqrt One Minus Alpha Cum Prod')
+plt.xlabel('Sqrt One Minus Alpha Cum Prod')

-plt.title('Sqrt One Minus Alpha Cum Prod')
+plt.ylabel('Sqrt One Minus Alpha Cum Prod') plt.title(

 Text(0.5, 1.0, 'Sqrt One Minus Alpha Cum Prod')